jesscancode/jesscancode/README.md

 **[Get a Job in Tech](https://getajobintech.co.za)**

-SA's friendliest tech job board — clean listings, plain-English summaries, and honest green/orange flags.
-I built the site **and** the self-healing AI pipeline that feeds it nightly.
+SA's friendliest tech job board — clean listings, and plain-English summaries.
+I built the site **and** the self-healing AI enriched data pipeline that feeds it nightly.

 `Next.js` `Supabase` `n8n` `OpenAI`